acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 2         | 75              |
 | 3         | 50              |

+Steps:
+- Created a CTE called counts
+- Counted the number of orders
+- Counted the pickup times to find the number of successful orders
+- Grouped by the runner id
+- Used the CTE to take the successes divided by the number of orders and the multiplied by 100 to find the percentage
+- I set the success and orders to numeric data type because when using INT, anything between 0 and 1 came back as 0
+- Truncated the percentage to the whole number

+Insights:
+- Only runner 1 had a 100% success rate
+- Reasons for lower success rates should be investigated

 ---

 ### 🧄 C. Ingredient Optimisation

+📢 This section has a lot of steps so stick with me!
+It took some trial and error, but I enjoyed figuring it out and loved seeing the results come out how I wanted.

 #### 1. What are the standard ingredients for each pizza?